 #GiroDiSicilia

-The Giro di Sicilia was a significant Italian road race held in Sicily across different historical periods.
-The first editions took place from 1912 to 1914, and the race was revived between 1948 and 1957.
-During this second period, from 1948 to 1950, the Giro di Sicilia was combined with the Targa Florio, sharing a 1,080 km route that circled the entire island.
-A notable event occurred in the 1950 edition, which saw the participation of top drivers such as Tazio Nuvolari, Alberto Ascari, and Clemente Biondetti.
-Despite the presence of these favorites, the race was unexpectedly won by the Bornigia brothers, Mario and Franco, driving an Alfa Romeo 6C 2500 Competizione.
-They completed the course in 12 hours, 26 minutes, and 33 seconds, with an average speed of 86.799 km/h.
-A dramatic incident took place in the 1957 edition, when Gigi Olivari tragically lost his life in a crash near Modica.
-This fatal accident contributed to increasing concerns about safety in open-road racing, alongside other tragic events of the time, leading to the gradual discontinuation of similar competitions in Italy.
-In 1958, the final edition of the Giro di Sicilia was held as a regularity rally, incorporating some uphill speed trials in line with new regulations that restricted high-speed races on public roads.
+The Giro di Sicilia was a significant Italian road race held in Sicily over different historical periods.
+The first editions took place from 1912 to 1914, organized by the Automobile Club of Sicily as a long-distance endurance trial around the island.
+After a long hiatus, the race was revived in the post-war period, running from 1948 to 1957.
+During this second phase, from 1948 to 1950, the Giro di Sicilia was merged with the Targa Florio, adopting a 1,080 km route that circumnavigated the entire island—making it one of the longest and most demanding road races in Europe at the time.
+A notable event occurred during the 1950 edition, which featured top drivers such as Tazio Nuvolari, Alberto Ascari, and Clemente Biondetti.
+Despite these favorites, the race was unexpectedly won by the Bornigia brothers, Mario and Franco, who drove an Alfa Romeo 6C 2500 Competizione.
+They completed the course in 12 hours, 26 minutes, and 33 seconds, at an average speed of 86.799 km/h—an impressive result given the road conditions and mechanical demands.
+A dramatic and tragic incident marked the 1957 edition when driver Gigi Olivari lost his life in a crash near Modica.
+This fatal accident, along with other tragedies from that period—most notably the 1957 Mille Miglia—amplified public and governmental concern about the dangers of high-speed racing on open public roads.
+These events contributed to the progressive discontinuation of many classic road races in Italy.
+In 1958, the final edition of the Giro di Sicilia was held in a different format: a regularity rally with sections including uphill speed trials.
+This structure conformed to new national regulations aimed at restricting competitive high-speed racing on public roads, signaling the end of the traditional era of open-road endurance events in Sicily.

 We'll tell the story of this event on the occasion of its anniversary or when it will reach a sufficient number of cars.